PawkaHub/Casino/readme.md

 store.showData();
 ```

 5.)
-For the sake of time, the design has not been tested on mobile, so it is best used on a desktop or laptop browser.
+For the sake of time, the design has not been tested on mobile, so it is best used on a desktop or laptop browser in Google Chrome.